michelecafagna26/CHANGE-IT/README.md

 ## Get started

-Our baselines are based on OpenNMT-py, a popular Deeplearning framework, full documentation [here]: https://opennmt.net/OpenNMT-py
+Our baselines are based on OpenNMT-py, a popular Deeplearning framework, full documentation [here](https://opennmt.net/OpenNMT-py)
 This is gonna make easy and fast training and testing new models just changing few lines of code.

 ## Build the Generators